 Many tenant representative brokers will tell you their services are free, but their compensation must come from somewhere, right?
 Correct.
 Building owners budget for real estate commissions in their pro-forma and a commission that is not paid, rarely finds its way back to a tenant’s pocket.

 In the typical lease transaction, the landlord pays for their broker as well as the tenant rep broker.
 The landlord’s broker represents the property owner while the tenant rep broker represents you and your business.
 This is similar to the brokerage relationships when buying and selling a house.

 “Commercial space transactions, whether for office, retail or industrial, are long-term decisions that can affect the future operational and financial performance of your company.”

 In today’s competitive market, you need more than just a real estate agent who can identify vacant space and negotiate lease terms.
 You need a trusted, experienced consultant with the ability to take your skills in sound business management and leverage them to your advantage in the world of commercial real estate.

 Larry Singleton is the owner of Singleton Real Estate, Woodstock’s oldest continually operating commercial real estate firm.
 Established in 1988, we empower our clients by providing them with exceptional real estate service.

 Larry lives in Woodstock Georgia, where he previously served as County Commissioner, representing over 70,000 constituents.
 He enjoys hot yoga, live music, mountain biking, hiking and golf.

-If you use, occupy or invest in real estate, Larry is the one trusted, experienced and skilled advisor you need in making all your real estate decisions.
+If you use, occupy or invest in real estate, Larry and his team of brokers are the trusted, experienced and skilled advisors you need in making all your real estate decisions.